prathjan/iks-intersight-terraform/README.md

 # Configuring IKS cluster wih Intersight on vSphere Infrastructure
-Parts of this README has been taken from https://github.com/CiscoDevNet/intersight-terraform-modules, Credit: David Soper

 ## Use Case Statement
 Create an IKS 3-node cluster using Terraform Intersight Provider on vSphere Infrastructure registered with Intersight.